mehdikalla/project_DL_KALLA/README.md

 * Download fma_small.zip and unzip it.
 * Download fma_metadata.zip and extract tracks.csv.
-* Place them so the path looks exactly like this:
+* Place them so the path are set up as :

-  * metadata/fma_small/ (contains subfolders like 000/, 001/...)
+  * metadata/fma_small/
   * metadata/tracks.csv

 ## Usage (main.py)